oddmario/code-protection/README.md

 - For Kotlin there's Kotlin Native: https://kotlinlang.org/docs/native-overview.html
 - For .NET (C#, VB.NET, etc) there's .NET Native (https://stackoverflow.com/a/35467422/8524395) or Mono's AOT compiler (https://www.mono-project.com/docs/advanced/aot/#full-aot)
 - For PHP there's KPHP: https://vkcom.github.io/kphp/, or https://www.peachpie.io/ which compiles PHP into .NET (check the above line to compile the generated .NET into machine code)
+- Golang (Go) is already a compiled programming language that naturally compiles to native code and you won't need to take any additional steps there :)

 *for more, try Googling*:
 - `compile [programming language name] to machine code`